Choheron/InvenPro/README.md

 # InvenPro - MASLD
-InvenPro serves as an inventory program, created for "Mid Atlantic Surveying and Land Design"
+InvenPro is an inventory program built entirely in **Python**, created for and currently in use for "Mid Atlantic Surveying and Land Design".